Businesses should be cautious when selling products damaged by floods.

 Flood assistance for businesses and primary producers

-Information on government assistance programs is available on the Emergency relief for disaster-affected businesses page of the business.gov.au website or by calling the Small Business Support Line on 1800 77 72 75.
+Information on government assistance programs is available on the Natural disaster assistance for businesses page on the business.gov.au website or by calling the Small Business Support Line on 1800 77 72 75.

 For advice on food safety after a flood or power cut, contact the Department of Health on 1300 364 352 or visit the Victorian Government Food Safety website.